pydio/pydio-doc-admin-guide/3_identity_management/2_sso/3_ED_binding_to_ldap.md

 #### 2) Connection Type

 With this option, you define the type of connection you use.
-It is not recommanded to use an unsecure connection if you are not in a secured private LAN.
+It is not recommended to use an unsecured connection if you are not in a secured private LAN.

 #### 3) Binding DN